ManojithBhat/Preparation/ComputerNetwok/NetworkLayerPart1.md

 Flow refers to the point to point traffic between sender and reciever and depends on the capacity of those.

 ## General Principals of Congestion control
+Divide the solution into 2 groups :
+- open loop - solve the problem by good design ie. it does not occur at the first place
+  -  midcourse correction are not made.
+  -  iclude deciding when to accept the new